 Significant earthworks were undertaken to fill the old Winstones Quarry at Wiri.
 This will be the site for a new depot to maintain and stable the electric trains.

 It was selected from more than 10 options studied, and chosen primarily for its proximity to the main trunk line.
-May 2012 saw construction begin on the new depot.
-Various tenders had been evaluated for plant equipment and the maintenance and stabling facility, which will have covered platforms to facilitate cleaning the train interiors.
-The building is scheduled to be completed before the first trains arrive in late 2013
+May 2012 saw construction begin on the cleaning the train interiors.
+The building is scheduled to be completed before the first trains arrive in late 2013.

-Project partners: Auckland Transport, Ministry of Transport, NZTA, KiwiRail, Veolia Transport, Auckland Council
+Project partners: Auckland Transport, Ministry of Transport, NZTA, KiwiRail, Veolia Transport,

-See aucklandtransport.govt.nz/improving-transport/current-projects for a video tour of the new trains.
+Click here for a video tour of the new trains.

-INTEGRATED FARES AND TICKETING FOR USE ON PUBLIC TRANSPORT SERVICES ACROSS THE REGION
+INTEGRATED FARES AND TICKETING MULTI-MODAL

+FOR USE ON PUBLIC TRANSPORT SERVICES ACROSS THE REGION

-Public support for HOP continues to grow, with active users of the HOP smartcard now in excess of 100,000.
+Public support for HOP continues to grow, with active users of the HOP smartcard now in excess of 100.000.